Robbin Crosby: With Ratt

 Crosby was one of the original members of the San Diego rock band Mickey Ratt, later to be rechristened simply Ratt.
-He would end up co-writing many of Ratt's songs including "Round and Round", "Wanted Man" and "Lay It Down".
+He would end up co-writing many of Ratt's songs, including "Round and Round", "Wanted Man" and "Lay It Down".
 The album Out of the Cellar went to triple platinum based on "Round and Round".

 Crosby was dating actress Tawny Kitaen at the time he joined Ratt, and she appears on the album covers of both the Ratt EP (1983) and Out of the Cellar (1984).
+Crosby and Kitaen broke up in 1984 after a six-year relationship.

 In the coming years, Crosby would buy a home in the Hollywood Hills of Los Angeles.
-He later married Playboy Playmate Laurie Carr in 1987, eventually divorcing in 1991.
+He married Playboy Playmate Laurie Carr in 1987; they divorced in 1991.
 They had no children.
+Crosby did however, have a daughter, Shania, in a romantic relationship in 1997.

+Crosby's solos were blues-based, as he drew inspiration from Jimi Hendrix, which gave Ratt melodic flavors.
+His style was at odds with shredding style of fellow Ratt guitarist Warren DeMartini, but their two styles also complemented each other, differentiating Ratt from other west coast glam rock bands.
+Feeling "overshadowed" by DeMartini, Crosby began "self-medicating with drugs and alcohol," which led to a crippling heroin addiction.

+As Ratt stepped in the studio in 1990, Crosby entered rehab.
+According to Crosby's brother-in-law, the guitarist was also addicted to cocaine and "other stuff" and was repeatedly in and out of rehab.

 After Ratt

 Crosby eventually left Ratt.
 Prior to leaving, Crosby worked as a producer for metal band Lillian Axe.

 In a June 1999 interview for a Ratt episode of VH1's Behind the Music, Crosby talked about how drug addiction and his HIV status changed his life.
 "What has drug addiction done for me?" he asked.
 "It's cost me my career, my fortune, basically my sex life when I found out I was HIV positive."

-In 2001, Crosby publicly stated that he had AIDS and had been HIV positive since 1994.
+In 2001, Crosby publicly stated that he had AIDS and had been HIV-positive since 1994.
 He had also been in and out of the hospital for eight years dealing with back problems and health issues associated with HIV.
 To occupy his time he became a Little League coach, and also worked on a guitar fan/collector project, which was to create a limited-edition run of Jackson King V "Big Red" replica guitars.

 Crosby also attempted various musical projects, first (post-Ratt) re-uniting with Perry McCarty, Krys Baratto, Dino Guerrero and Mark Lewis as an updated version of Secret Service, a moniker used by McCarty and Crosby previously for their pre-Ratt San Diego band.
-Later moving to El Paso in 1996, he briefly played with the Country/Western group Bill&Kev&War Party.
+Later moving to El Paso in 1996, he briefly played with the Country/Western group War Party.
 One of his last projects was with former collaborator and ex-Ratt bassist Juan Croucier.